Class CertificateAsyncClient

 Sets the certificate contacts in the Azure Key Vault.
 Prints out the returned contacts details.

-CertificateContact contactToAdd = new CertificateContact().setName("user").setEmail("useremail@example.com"); certificateAsyncClient.setContacts(Collections.singletonList(contactToAdd)).subscribe(contact -> System.out.printf("Contact name %s and email %s", contact.getName(), contact.getEmail()) );
+CertificateContact contactToAdd = new CertificateContact().setName("user").setEmail("useremail@example.com"); certificateAsyncClient.setContacts(Collections.singletonList(contactToAdd)).subscribe(contact -> System.out.printf("Contact name %s and email %s", contact.getName(), contact.getEmail()) );- Parameters:

 - A